marcelomaidden/jobsity-bowling-game/README.md

 To get a local copy up and running follow these simple example steps.

-## prerequisites
+## Prerequisites
 Computer running Mac OS, Windows, or Linux Ubuntu.
-Internet browser: Firefox, Google Chrome, Opera...

 Have Ruby installed you can see this link for more detailed instructions [Install Ruby](https://www.ruby-lang.org/en/documentation/installation/)

-### installation

-You MUST have Ruby installed in your system.
-If you don't have it installed you can go this page [Install Ruby](https://www.ruby-lang.org/en/documentation/installation/)

 You should have Git installed.
 [Install Git](https://git-scm.com/downloads)

+### Installation

-After installing ruby, you can download the repo or clone it (paste on the terminal) `git clone git@github.com:marcelomaidden/jobsity-bowling-game.git` then change to the project directory
+After installing Ruby and Git, you can download the repo or clone it (paste on the terminal) `git clone git@github.com:marcelomaidden/jobsity-bowling-game.git` then change to the project directory
 `cd jobsity-bowling-game`

 Finally install the necessary packages by typing the command below:

   `bundle install`

-## run bowling game
+## Running bowling game
 You will need to execute the main file located inside the root folder inside the project.
+You must pass as a parameter a file with the `txt` extension.

 An example of file is available inside the assets folder with a basic two player game.